 If privileged access must be temporarily granted to a user, the privilege shall be removed at a pre-set expiration time.
 The appropriate data steward(s) must approve all temporary access in writing.

 Faculty departing in good standing may retain access to their accounts, including whatever respective files to which they have been granted access, for 10 days after the end of their contract, upon request.
 Employees departing in good standing will have access to their accounts, systems, and files up through their last day of employment.
-Requests for archival download access can be made to ITS before these time periods elapse.
+Requests for archival download access of one’s own information can be made to ITS before these time periods elapse.

 Unauthorized Testing of Information Assets

-F&M users with full-time responsibility for information security and/or Internal audit are chartered by F&M senior staff to perform information security tests to ensure the college is adequately protecting information assets.
+F&M users with full-time responsibility for information security are chartered by F&M senior staff to perform information security tests to ensure the college is adequately protecting information assets.
 All other users must not test, or attempt to compromise internal controls unless specifically approved in advance and in writing by the Chief Information Officer (CIO) or Chief Information Security Officer (CISO).

 Users who may discover vulnerabilities, misconfigurations, or deficiencies of information security of College systems must immediately report their findings to the CIO or CISO.
 Users must not attempt to access assets beyond those they have been authorized to obtain or modify other users' level of access, unless specifically approved in advance and in writing by the CIO or CISO.